lubeike93/Information_Retrival_Lab/README.md

 # Information_Retrival_Lab

-The Practical Exercise for thr University Course for \textbf{This sentence is bold.}
+The Practical Exercise for thr University Course for

 Information Retrieval in High Dimensional Data

 Course Description: